lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 - **Facade Pattern**
     - Provides a simplified interface to a larger, more complex subsystem, making it easier to use.
-    - **Use Cases:** Wrapping complex third-party libraries or internal systems with a clean, easy-to-use API.<br>
+    - **Use Cases:** Wrapping complex third-party libraries or internal systems with a clean, easy-to-use API.

 - **Adapter Pattern**
     - Allows the interface of an existing class to be used as another interface, enabling incompatible interfaces to work together.